microsoft/autogen/python/packages/autogen-magentic-one/interface/README.md

 ### MagenticOneHelper

 The MagenticOneHelper class provides an interface to interact with the MagenticOne system.
+It saves logs to a user-specified directory and provides methods to run tasks, stream logs, and retrieve the final answer.

 The class provides the following methods:
 - async initialize(self) -> None: Initializes the MagenticOne system, setting up agents and runtime.